 Water Bottles - Learning is thirsty work!
 To make sure all children are kept hydrated and ready to learn, your child must have a named water bottle to bring into class.
 Facilities are available to refill bottles in the classroom during the day.
 Please only fill your child's bottle with water.
 Thank you.
 Children are also entitled to a drink of milk up to and including their 5th birthday.
 There is the option to purchase milk after your child turns 5 should you wish to (See Autumn Newsletter for further information).

-Afternoon Snack - Learning is hungry work too!
-Please provide a healthy snack (fruit or raw vegetables, please no nuts or nut products and no sweets) for your child in a clearly named box or bag.
+Afternoon Snack - Learning can be hungry work too!
+Please provide a healthy snack of fruit or raw vegetables for your child in a clearly named box or bag.
 Your child will be provided with a snack during the morning.

 Welly Wednesday - Your child has free access throughout the week to the outdoor learning environment during the school day.
-On Wednesdays we will be taking this further still, taking our learning completely outside whatever the weather.
-With this in mind we recommend that your child has a pair of welly boots in school or an alternative pair of shoes.
-Things can get messy!!
+On Wednesdays we take this further still, taking our learning completely outside whatever the weather.
+With this in mind we ask that your child has a pair of named welly boots in school or an alternative pair of shoes.
+Things can and do get messy!!

-Class Fund - Each term we ask for a small voluntary contribution of £2.
-This goes towards additional resources to support your child's learning, such as ingredients for cooking and arts and crafts materials or during the summer term, caterpillars in order to observe the life cycle at close quarters.
+Class Fund - Each term we ask for a small contribution of £2.
+This enables us to purchase additional resources to support your child's learning, an example of which might be baking ingredients, specific arts and crafts materials or during the summer term, caterpillars in order to observe the life cycle at close quarters.
 Thank you in advance for your support.
-Please make payment via your online sQuid account under 'school fund donations' or place the cash in a named envelope and pass to a member of the class team.
+Please make your payment either via your online sQuid account under 'school fund donations' or place the cash in a named envelope and pass to a member of the class team.
 Some families choose to pay termly whilst others pay for the whole year (£12).
 We are incredibly grateful to those of you who contribute in this way it is greatly appreciated.
 Thank you.

 Within the next section you will find documents and links that will support you in your development and learning during your time in Owls Class.